kulkarni8888/Mess-Food-Management/README.md

 # MessFood
-When you are living apart from family you buy coupons for food for breakfast,lunch and dinner .So when you don't come for meal food get waste .
+When you are living in hostel you buy food coupons for breakfast,lunch and dinner .So when you don't come for meal food get waste .
 This is an android for college mess manager to know them how many peoples are coming for meal for breakfast ,lunch or dinner.
 This gives a count to cook so that he makes food for people according to estimation.
 This app solely based on user study what they want in app , what options should be there , how easily to navigate between screens and better UI/UX.